oci-landing-zones/oci-cis-landingzone-quickstart/FAQ.md

 <a name="script-access"></a>**What permissions are needed to run the compliance script?**

-The user running the script show be in the Auditors group.
+The user running the script should be in the Auditors group.

-To allow the Auditor group to write to the reports to an output bucket the below policy must be added to the  **<service label>-AuditorAccess-Policy**:
+To allow the Auditor group to write the reports to an output bucket the below policy must be added to the  **${var.service_label}-auditor-policy**:
-`Allow group <prefix>-Auditors to manage objects in compartment <compartment-name> where target.bucket.name='<bucket-name>'`
+`Allow group <prefix>-auditor-group to manage objects in compartment <compartment-name> where target.bucket.name='<bucket-name>'`

 <a name="networking"></a>**What network architectures can be deployed by the Landing Zone?**